second coming

 the spirit of God

-The seven Spirits before the throne represent the Holy Spirit.
-John is reminding his readers the 7 aspects of the Holy Spirit listed in Isaiah 11:2.
-They are: the Lord, wisdom, understanding, council, might, knowledge and holy fear or reverence.
-John used this symbol to link the prophecy of the coming Saviour in Isaiah 11 to Jesus.
-Declaring He is the One.
+In John’s reference to the seven Spirits, John is reminding his readers of the 7 aspects of the Holy Spirit listed in Isaiah 11:2 They are: the Lord, wisdom, understanding, council, might, knowledge and holy fear or reverence.
+John used this symbol to link the book of the Revelation of Jesus to the prophecy of the first coming of the Saviour in Isaiah 11:2, testifying that Jesus is the anointed One, the saviour of the world.

 Therefore grace and peace is an underserved gift from God the Father, God the Holy Spirit and God the Son.
-The complete fullness of Him.
+It is His complete fullness of Himself.

 the revelation of jesus – faithful witness